- 1-1/2 pounds ground beef

 - Heat a large nonstick skillet coated with cooking spray over medium-high heat.
 Break eggs, one at a time, into pan; reduce heat to low.
 Cook until desired doneness, turning after whites are set if desired.

-- Serve lettuce, tomato and burgers on buns; top with bacon, eggs and sauce.
+- Place lettuce, tomato and burgers on bottoms of buns; top with bacon, eggs and sauce.
 Replace tops.
 Yield: 4 servings.

 Reviews for Eggs Benedict Burgers